Chapter 9 Leaving Home

 “Yes, that is something to consider,” the Governor of Botswana and the Savanna biome said.
 “The fact that Mayone and Hagor were involved implies much.
 Andrew, why didn’t you tell the President?”

-“Because I knew something was wrong with how the Mayone acted.
+“Because I knew something was wrong with how the Mayone acted before and after they left.
 Dylan was trying to get me to spy on Elizabeth and her family.
 When I let Sammie in, I was surprised to see the Hagor with Mayone, but I knew it wasn’t good.
 The Hagor, of course, were always something I knew to be trouble.
 However, I was not included in using the creatures to control or hurt humans.
 If I had known that, I would’ve tried to tell Elizabeth, though again, it would have been dangerous for her to know that salient fact.
 This human Sammie had to be separated from that situation for her survival and perhaps the survival of all the humans in the flotilla.”
 Andrew’s fear and uncertainty resonated in the room.
 He was a powerful witness.

 “Do, oh well, the only thing I could think of was hiding Sammie until I could figure something out without tipping off Dylan, the Mayone, and through them, the Hagor.
 At least she would live,” Andrew said.